krakend/krakend-documentation/authorization/revoking-tokens.md

 {{< /highlight >}}

-The following list shows the possible functionalities with an example`"TokenKeys": ["jti","sub","did","aud"]`:
+The following list shows the possible functionalities with an example`"token_keys": ["jti","sub","did","aud"]`:

 - `jti` to revoke a single user session and device
 - `sub` to revoke all sessions of the same subject.